A Guide on How to Be a Good Flatmate

 • Do all the housework alone

 If you don’t want to make compromises such as having a few odd décor pieces in the house or following a facilities schedule, you should probably live on your own.
 The reality of sharing a home with another individual (no matter whether it is a flatmate, a friend, a relative, etc.) is that you need to be flexible.
+Finding a middle ground is essential for maintaining harmony and mutual respect within shared living environments.
 Well, there are certain things with which you should never compromise such as storage space, paying rent, doing household chores and noise.
-Don’t forget that having a roommate is a compromise situation after all.
-You don’t have a home of your own or you can’t afford to live alone which is why you have decided to compromise and postpone living your dream life for now and to instead move in with a stranger to save some money.